Musare/Musare/README.md

 ##### What does `vagrant ssh` and `vagrant mosh` do?
 Vagrant automagically generates and inserts a openssh keypair for you.
 This doesn't really have any security (as it doesn't really need to be since it's only for development).
 This allows you to access your machine in a very convenient way.
 The second command, `vagrant mosh`, is actually just a vagrant plugin.
 Mosh is a replacement for SSH, and if you haven't checked it out before, you really should! :)

 ##### Why use Vagrant?
-I can run NodeJS and RethinkDB locally
+I can run NodeJS and mongoDB locally
 The reason for using vagrant is simple.
 It gives every developer the same local development server.
 This removes any inconsistencies across different dev enviroments (Windows vs macOS vs Linux).
-It also ensures that your changes are running on an enviroment that exactly matches the production server.
+It also ensures that your changes are running on an environment that exactly matches the production server.